 History of the Company

 Our recommendations are influenced by the panel manufacturer’s history and reputation.
-What good is a warranty if the manufacturer fails to honour it before they have an opportunity to do so?
+What good is a warranty if the manufacturer fails to honor it before they have an opportunity to do so?

 Underwriters Laboratories has been in existence for more than a century.
 To guarantee that items are safe for public use, UL develops standards and conducts safety tests.